-This serene Japanese park near Toronto will soon be cherry blossom heaven
+This serene Japanese park near Toronto is cherry blossom heaven

 This stunning Japanese garden has a way of quickly fading away the outside world, and this time of year it's one of the best spots in the GTA to check out cherry blossoms.

 Kariya Park officially opened in 1992, celebrating the 11 year anniversary of the twin-city relationship between Mississauga and Kariya, Japan.

-The park design was a joint effort between city planners with the esthetic aimed to be authentically Japanese in character and style.
+The park design was a joint effort between city planners with the aesthetic aimed to be authentically Japanese in character and style.

 Upon entrance into the park, you will notice a plaque that commemorates the friendship between the two cities.